-Ramen has a couple things going for it: it's cheap and it's delicious.
+Ramen has a few things going for it, namely that it's cheap and delicious.
 Lately, it's also become quite trendy (especially in the San Francisco Bay Area, where it caused huge crowds to descend unexpectedly on Japantown this past year, much to the chagrin of the locals).
 It's also quite a favorite of the internet, resulting in loads of fun memes, creative recipes, and other shenanigans.

 Ramen Omelette Cost Per Day

 I buy both my eggs and ramen in bulk from Costco, and both are a great deal.
 I've broken down the prices in the table below, but the breakdown is that each ramen omelette costs me about $0.70 and contains 520 calories (enough to keep most people full for a couple of hours, at least).
 Since I'm on a diet, I only eat half a ramelette for breakfast, which is 260 calories and costs about $0.35 per meal.